-In order to give yourself a little motivational kick in the pants, you'll need to be excited for the end goal.
-We know you spend a considerable amount of time on Instagram each day, so put that scrolling to use—like and save the interior décor images that are inspiring you.
-More of a Pinterest person when it comes to living spaces?
-Let these sleek minimalistic closets inspire you, or check out our favorite closets from Pinterest.
+In order to give yourself a little motivational kick in the butt, you'll need to be excited for the end goal.
+Let these sleek minimalist closets inspire you, or check out our favourite closets on Pinterest.

-Once you're feeling inspired, you'll need the proper tools to ensure that your organization is top notch.
-Is your issue with not having enough space to house all your clothes?
-You might try space-saving essentials like vacuum seal bags.
-Or maybe your closet needs to be more structure, in which case our organization expert Lili Pettit cites these hangers as the most important item for a streamlined closet—we're also partial to these affordable IKEA finds.
+Once you're feeling inspired, you'll need the proper tools to ensure that your organizing is top-notch.
+Our organisation expert Lili Pettit cites these hangers as the most important item for a streamlined closet.

 Self-inquiry is a crucial part of cleaning out your closet, and the more honest you are, the higher your success rate.
-Stylist Brittany Witkin got rid of 100 items simply by asking herself, Does it serve me?
+Stylist Brittany Witkin got rid of 100 items simply by asking, Does it serve you?
 Marie Kondo, on the other hand, ponders whether or not something "sparks joy."
 But the basics work too: Does it fit?
 Have you worn it in the last year?
 No?
 Then out it goes.

 If all else fails (or you're just in need of a final push), it's always best to rely on the advice of expert closet-cleaners.
-As mentioned, our resident organizer Lili Pettit is filled with good ideas, and there's always one of Vogue's ruthless methods.
+As mentioned, our resident organiser Lili Pettit is filled with good ideas, and there's always one of Vogue's ruthless methods.
 Still need tips?
-This New York–based organizing company is sure to have you covered.
+This New York–based organising company is sure to have you covered.